Technology | Updated: May 14, 2026

 UWB vs. NFC Matters

 BMW, Genesis, Hyundai, Kia, and newer implementations generally support both NFC and UWB.
 Older implementations may offer only NFC.
 Manufacturer specifications often don’t distinguish between the two technologies, listing only “Apple Car Key compatible” without clarifying passive entry availability.
-Ask specifically about UWB support when purchasing.
+Ask specifically about UWB support when buying.

 Apple Watch Functionality Varies